 Toast nuts for in oven until fragrant, 7-8 minutes, remove, cool and coarsely chop; set aside.

 Line baking sheets with parchment.

-Whisk together flour, cocoa, baking powder, spices, and salt; set aside.
+Whisk together flour, cocoa, baking powder, spices, espresso powder and salt; set aside.

 With mixer on low, add flour & cocoa mixture, then pecans, until dough clumps around paddle and is well-mixed.